verzep/verzep.github.io/_posts/2021-02-18-Dynamical-Systems.md

 discrete systems are usually expressed using an equation \eqref{eqn:discrete_system}, while continuous systems are described using \eqref{eqn:continuous_system}.
 This may lead to think of $$f$$ as the _continuous time analog_ to $$M$$: but this is crearly **incorrect**!
 As we just showed, it is the flow \eqref{eqn:flow} which plays the role of the map (i.e., describing where a state will be in the future as a function of the present) in the continuous-time case.
-Lots of confusion may raise from this, for example when people erroneusly relate [logistic equation]( https://en.wikipedia.org/wiki/Logistic_function#Logistic_differential_equation) with the [logistic map](https://en.wikipedia.org/wiki/Logistic_map).
+Lots of confusion may raise from this, for example when people erroneously relate [logistic equation]( https://en.wikipedia.org/wiki/Logistic_function#Logistic_differential_equation) with the [logistic map](https://en.wikipedia.org/wiki/Logistic_map).

 If we want to introduce a discrete-time analogous of $$f$$ we would need to describe the system variation and write \eqref{eqn:discrete_system}: